ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 ## Predict if two cases are in the same cluster

-Suppose there are a collection of new cases which we have no information on their true clusters, and we want to predict the probability if a pair belongs to the same cluster.
-To illustrate this, let us split the `tb_valencia` data into two, one is to train the PLR model and the other is to test the model.
+Suppose there are a collection of new cases for which we have no information on their true clusters, and we want to predict the probability of a pair belonging to the same cluster.
+To illustrate this, let us split the `tb_valencia` data into two: one is to train the PLR model and the other is to test the model.

-To make sure we split the data such that there are at least one case per cluster in each data split, use `createDataPartition()` from `caret` package.
-In this example, we set 60% proportion of the data to be in training set.
+To make sure we split the data such that there is at least one case per cluster in each data split, use `createDataPartition()` from `caret` package.
+In this example, we set 60% proportion of the data to be in the training set.

 ```r